 Quite a few newer refrigerator/freezer combos come with an ice maker either in the door or in the freezer section and keeping ice cube trays on hand just isn’t a priority for everyone.
 We have found inexpensive silicone trays at IKEA or plastic trays at the dollar store, but you can also find several varieties at Amazon.
 The Kitch Easy Release Ice Cube Trays (shown above) get great reviews and would keep you in frozen chicken broth or dried herbs for a LONG time.

-Looking for more ways to freeze food?
+Looking for more ways to freeze and preserve food?

 Fantastic range of boards from best recipes and tips for frugal living to gardening and budgeting help.

 This post may contain affiliate links.
 See the disclosure policy for more information.